Iterative Linear Quadratic Optimization for Nonlinear Control: Differentiable Programming Algorithmic Templates: Experimental Detail

-We first describe in detail the continuous time systems studied in the experiments and then present the numerical performances of the algorithms reviewed in this work.
+We describe in detail the continuous time systems studied in the experiments.
 The code is available at { \coderef}.
-Numerical constants are provided in the Appendix.
+Numerical constants are detailed at the end for reference.
+All algorithms are run with double precision.